A Dal-led program is poised to make a big difference in the health and well-being of children and youth in Nova Scotia.

 UpLift is designed to build on best practices that already exist in many schools and communities, like the internationally-recognized, health- promoting schools model.
 Its components include youth engagement and leadership, systems change, sharing successes and evaluating impact.

-Sarah Kirk speaks at the UpLift announcement.
+Sara Kirk speaks at the UpLift announcement.

 “Our goal is to change the trajectory of health for children and youth in this province, and allow them to reach their full potential as healthy, productive members of society,” said Dr. Sara Kirk, scientific director of the Healthy Populations Institute and professor in the School of Health and Human Performance, Faculty of Health.